sansculotte/pd-zmq/README.md

 ZeroMQ is a barebone message Queue system with variable architecture, see: http://zeromq.org

-at the moment this is linux only. sorry. working on expansion.
+version 0.0.0 WORK IN PROGRESS! at the moment this is very thin and linux only. sorry.